emanuellarini/checkers/docs/Architecture - Intro.md

 The sad part of the story told, now I can show you the winnings :)

 So, now that I knew the `WHY`...
-I had to figure the `WHAT`... or in a clearer way: the **Product**!
+I had to figure out the `WHAT`... or in a clearer way: the **Product**!

 ### Product - WHAT

-We devs tend to think too much about the architecture, code, patterns,libraries...
-**but there is no architecture if there is no product, right? :)**
+We devs tend to think too much about the architecture, code, patterns, libraries... **but there is no architecture if there is no product, right? :)**

 So let's talk about features!
-Forgetting the tech stuff and thinking more as a Product Owner.
+Forget the tech stuff and think more like a Product Owner.

-In short, I wanted:
+In short, I expect this project to have:
-* Two players being able to play a checkers game in separate devices
+* Two players being able to play a checkers game on separate devices
 * Show them the Rules
-* Possibility of reconnect
+* Possibility of reconnecting
 * Drag and drop, no click bullshit!
 * Provide constant feedback:
   * What happens if one of the players disconnects?
-  * What happens if someone closes the tab and reopens?
+  * What happens if someone closes the tab and reopens it?
   * What happens after someone creates the game?
 Will it wait until 2nd player arrives?
-  * Can someone make a movement while offiline?
+  * Can someone move a disc while offline?
   * How to handle the turns?
 And much more...

 So how I was going to do that?

 First, someone would provide his information and then create a game.
 The UI must show him the rules right after the creation but only once.
-Then, he must grab the link and send to friend to connect and start playing.
+Then, he must grab the link and send it to a friend to connect and start playing.
-In the meantime he should not be able to play, he must wait his friend.
+In the meantime he should not be able to play, he must wait for his friend.
 After the game starts they will be able to drag and drop in the correct positions and follow the rules.
 Only one wins and after the game finishes they should be able to rematch any times they want.

 Ok.
-Now we have something to start working on :applause:
+Now we have something to start working :clap:

 With that we can go to the part we like the most... the `HOW`.

 ### Architecture - HOW